radixdlt/official-examples/step-by-step/14-candy-store-modules/README.md

 There are two broad ways to do this, with distinct advantages.
 This example covers a version using only global components.
-The other version, using owned components, is covered in the next.
+The other version, using owned components, is covered in the next example.

 - [Modular Packages](#modular-packages)
 - [Modular Package Blueprints](#modular-package-blueprints)